 (2) We present a prototypical instantiation of MLES and evaluate it on two standard RL benchmarks: Lunar Lander and Car Racing.
-Experimental results show that MLES produces effective policies with transparent control logic and traceable design processes, achieving performance comparable to Proximal Policy Optimization (PPO).
+Experimental results show that MLES produces effective policies with transparent control logic and traceable design processes, achieving performance comparable to a strong DRL baseline, Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}.

-(3) We conduct extensive analyses of MLES in terms of effectiveness, search efficiency, and generalization, and investigate how different forms of behavioral evidence and prompt design influence the policy evolution process.
+(3) We conduct an extensive analysis of MLES regarding its effectiveness and search efficiency, complemented by thorough ablation studies.
+We also investigate how different forms of behavioral evidence and prompt designs influence the policy evolution process.